0xNekobasu/Sentinel-NPS-RRAS-Custom-Logs/NPSLogs_CL/README.md

 Invoke-AzRestMethod -Path "/subscriptions/{subscriptionID}/resourcegroups/{resourcegroup}/providers/microsoft.operationalinsights/workspaces/{Workspace}/tables/{TableName}_CL?api-version=2021-12-01-preview" -Method PUT -payload $VARIABLEFROM ABOVE
 ```

-4. You will need a Data Collection Endpoint to ingest Custom text file logs.
+10. You will need a Data Collection Endpoint to ingest Custom text file logs.
 Create one of these if you don't have one already.

-5. Create Data Collection Rule to collect these logs.
+11. Create Data Collection Rule to collect these logs.
 You can only have 1 set of custom text logs per DCR so call this something like `<tenant Identifier>-DCR-NPSLogs`
-Ensure you select a Data Collection Endpoint on the creation of the DCR
+Ensure you select a Data Collection Endpoint on the creation of the DCR.
 Target any NPS/RRAS machines you have.

-6. When adding your datasource set the following:
+12. When adding your datasource set the following:

 | Setting | Value |
 |---------|-------|